s-mkokor/MeshRaDs-crazyflie-lib-python/README.md

 This project contains a modified version of the Crazyflie Python libary.
 See below for the original libary provided by Bitcraze

-## Following changes have been conducted:

-* `MeshRaDs-Project` --> Folder that contains the self written scripts
-* `cflib/crazyflie/swarm.py` --> firmware_print_callback got added and will executed to print console texts

 # cflib: Crazyflie python library [![CI](https://github.com/bitcraze/crazyflie-lib-python/workflows/CI/badge.svg)](https://github.com/bitcraze/crazyflie-lib-python/actions)

 cflib is an API written in Python that is used to communicate with the Crazyflie